Appeal to higher court, an ongoing process

 On May17th, Antoine's lawyers submitted the appeal file to the Luxembourg Court of Cassation.
 This follows Antoine's decision to appeal to the Court of Cassation, as announced on April 5, 2017 at the general annual meeting of the Support Committee.

-The Luxembourg Court of Cassation will rule on the appeal in a few months, presumably at the end of the year or early next year.
-On this occasion, there will be a public hearing.
-Only lawyers will take part in this hearing.
-In parallel, Raphaël Halet, the other LuxLeaks whistleblower sentenced on appeal, also submitted an appeal file.
+The Luxembourg Court of Cassation will rule on the appeal after a public hearing with the lawyers, scheduled on November 23, 2017.
+Raphaël Halet, the other LuxLeaks whistleblower sentenced on appeal, also submitted an appeal file.

 The Court of Cassation will only rule in law; it will not deal with the substance of the case and will only study the proper application –or not– of the legal rules.